-- Restores \$20,000,000 General Fund (\$10 million in 2023-24 and \$10 million in 2024-25) for the California Youth Leadership Program. - Allocates \$374,000 one-time General Fund to develop a plan to measure training outcomes and implement SB 755 (Roth, Chapter 815, Statutes of 2022).
-SB 755 requires CWDB and the Employment Development Department to collaboratively create a plan to measure and report on training-related job placement outcomes for individuals receiving job training services provided through the workforce system, including all job training services funded by Title I of the Workforce Innovation and Opportunity Act (WIOA) and through grants administered by CWDB, regardless of the source of the funding. - Appropriates a \$5,334,000 increase in Federal Trust Fund authority to expand the Prison to Employment Initiative to federal prisons through the Federal First Step Act Grant Initiative. - Includes a technical adjustment to the budget bill to shift reversions from the statewide control section to the applicable department budget. - Approves a \$5,000,000 one-time General Fund in 2023-24 for the Breaking Barriers to Employment grant program at the California Workforce Development Board. - Authorizes \$5,000,000 one-time General Fund in 2023-24 to provide workforce development support to cities and counties that end conditional use permit for immigration detention centers.
-Adopt placeholder budget bill language to implement the program. - Adopts placeholder trailer bill language and supplemental reporting language to update California's existing high road statute by: 1) adding definitions for "quality job" and "economic equity" and 2) clarifying the CA Workforce Development Board's role in high road procurement and high road contracting, and 3) developing a High Road Employment Plan.
+- Withdraws \$20 million (\$10 million in 2023-24 and \$10 million in 2024-25) from the California Youth Leadership Program unless it is deemed that there is sufficient funding in January 2024. - Allocates \$374,000 one-time General Fund to develop a plan to measure training outcomes and implement SB 755 (Roth, Chapter 815, Statutes of 2022).
+SB 755 requires CWDB and the Employment Development Department to collaboratively create a plan to measure and report on training-related job placement outcomes for individuals receiving job training services provided through the workforce system, including all job training services funded by Title I of the Workforce Innovation and Opportunity Act (WIOA) and through grants administered by CWDB, regardless of the source of the funding. - Appropriates a \$5,334,000 increase in Federal Trust Fund authority to expand the Prison to Employment Initiative to federal prisons through the Federal First Step Act Grant Initiative. - Includes a technical adjustment to the budget bill to shift reversions from the statewide control section to the applicable department budget.

+- Approves a \$10,000,000 one-time General Fund in 2023-24 for the Breaking Barriers to Employment grant program at the California Workforce Development Board. - Authorizes \$10,000,000 one-time General Fund in 2023-24 to provide workforce development support to cities and counties that end conditional use permit for immigration detention centers.
+Adopt placeholder budget bill language to implement the program.